AlfredBr/ManagedSAXPY/README.md

 - [Six Ways to SAXPY](https://developer.nvidia.com/blog/six-ways-saxpy/)

 ## You can SAXPY quickly via Managed C# GPU Programming
 I want to add to this discussion and this repo demonstrates a few more ways to SAXPY in C# / .NET / Managed Code.
+(The repo is a little messy, I'll clean it up soon.)

 ### Libraries / Frameworks
 - [ILGPU](https://ilgpu.net/)